TodePond/TodePondDotCom/wikiblogardenite/normal-gender-feelings/readme.md

-> I tried write about something and i failed.
+> I tried to write about something and i failed.
 I'm discussing this draft and I'll try to approach the topic from a different angle.
 It's here if you want to read it though.

 <br>